awsdocs/amazon-ses-developer-guide/doc-source/manage-sending-quotas.md

 Your Amazon SES sending quotas are separate for each AWS Region\.
 For information about using Amazon SES in multiple AWS Regions, see [Regions and Amazon SES](regions.md)\.

 When your account is in the Amazon SES sandbox, you can only send 200 messages per 24\-hour period, and your maximum sending rate is one message per second\.
 When you submit a request to have your account removed from the sandbox, you can also request that your quotas are increased at the same time\.
-For more information about having your account removed from the sandbox, see [Moving Out of the Amazon SES Sandbox](request-production-access.md)\.
+For more information about having your account removed from the sandbox, see [Moving out of the Amazon SES sandbox](request-production-access.md)\.

 When your account has been removed from the sandbox, you can request additional quota increases at any time by creating a new case in the AWS Support Center\.
 For more information, see [Increasing Your Amazon SES Sending Quotas](manage-sending-quotas-request-increase.md)\.